krebsalad/ProjectAbsoluteAccuracy/README.md

 # ROS Robot Calibration

-This is a calibration package developed for AWL.
+This is a calibration package developed for AWL during an iternship.
 The package is generalized for controlling abb robots with MoveIt and calibrating them with robot calibration.
+Note that alot of packages used here, are pulled from other repos, please heed the 'contributing' section as these packages are outdated by now.
+Just remember it was developed by a non professional.
+Feel free to use it as an example (though don't expect any help from me ;9).

 Package descriptions brief